 Create a Clinical Workflow

-It's important to know how your team will function the moment a patient walks through the door, including protocols for suicidal patients and patients in crisis.
+It's important to know how your team will function the moment a patient walks through the door, including protocols for suicide prevention and patients in crisis.
 Planning and creating a clinical flow that shows the exact process of what happens when a patient comes to the clinic ensures that no patient falls through the cracks.
 Mapping a patient's care experience -- from identifying a behavioral health care need to initiating treatment to communicating treatment adjustments -- gives a framework for knowing the next step of care.

 1. The Planning Team, led by the Implementation Leader, should systematically review the results from the Build Your Team section in order to plan for implementation changes and to document these plans.
 Discussion should center on gaps, duplication, needed training, and/or re-assignments in the context of the “practical ideal” you are striving for to provide the most effective care for your patients.